 Make Learning Stick

 Did you know that students lose 50-80% of what they learned within 24 hours?
-This figure jumps to 97% after just 30 days* and is commonly known as the Forgetting Curve.
+This figure jumps to 97% after just 30 days*.
+This concept is commonly known as the Forgetting Curve.

 Overcoming the Forgetting Curve can be difficult.
 However, we help make a difference by investing in your success before, during and after training and reset the Forgetting Curve.

-We don’t just run learning events; we make them stick.
-Here’s how:
+We don’t just train; we make it stick.

 We work with you to ensure the course and learning points are targeted to provide you with the most important skills and capabilities needed by recommending: